Florida Power Services Inc.License #CVC56731

 NABCEP Certified PV Installer

 "We respect your privacy and do not sell or share your information with third parties."

 For the average Florida utility rate payer, not going solar is the more expensive option, especially with the utility companies continually pushing for rate increases.
 Electric rates have increased, on average, 6.7% each year for the last 15 years.

-There are so many options when it comes to financing a solar system…….HELOC, Unsecured, Secured, PACE, ETC. Every situation is different here are a few options you may want to research;
+There are so many options when it comes to financing a solar system…….HELOC, Unsecured, Secured………Cash is king but if you are looking for some some options check out what Greensky has to offer.

 Most electric utility companies bill their customers using a tiered rate plan.
 This plan typically means the first 1000 kilo-watt hours consumed per month are billed at the lowest rate per kilo-watt hour and anything over that is charged at a higher rate.
 Solar systems can replace your highest cost power first.

 Homeowners can expect a reasonable increase in their homes resale value.
 An article in the Appraisal’s Journal showed that a home’s value increases $20,000 for every $1,000 saved in annual electricity which means most systems will have paid for themselves the moment the solar system is installed.